British Choirs on the Net

 • Nottingham Bach Choir Over 100 singers, performing 2-3 concerts each season, with a repertoire ranging from late Renaissance to 20C Masters

-• Nottingham Harmonic Society Choir, Nottingham Auditioned choir with about 150 members founded in1856.
-Typically 5 concerts a year, four in the Royal Concert Hall Nottingham, one in Southwell Minster.
-Large scale popular and some, more oesoteric, choral works anything from Purcell and Bach to Tippett, Howells and Karl Jenkins.
-Members travel from Derbyshire, Leicestershire, Lincolnshire and Nottinghamshire.
+• Nottingham Harmonic Choir, Nottingham Auditioned choir with about 180 members founded in 1856.
+Typically 5 concerts a year, two in the Royal Concert Hall Nottingham, two in Nottingham’s Albert Hall and one in Southwell Minster.
+Large scale popular, and some more esoteric, choral works - anything from Purcell and Bach to Tippett, Howells and Carl Rütti.
+Members travel from Derbyshire, Leicestershire, Lincolnshire and Nottinghamshire to attend weekly rehearsals on Monday evenings.